Dialogue:

 Who can schedule a dialogue meeting?

-• have the opportunity to commit to sharing the learning and knowledge you gain through your development efforts
+• You can commit to share the learning and knowledge you gain through the development initiative.

-• have not previously approached you with the same idea
+• You have not previously approached us with the same idea.

 How do I schedule a meeting?